-Launching in 2022, the Pathways program is a new pre-file diversion program in the First Judicial District that connects low-risk individuals who have committed low-level, non-violent crimes with the resources, treatment and social support needed to address the underlying causes of their criminal behavior.
-Unlike the office’s previous diversion program that was started in 1975, Pathways diverts defendants into programming before charges are filed and they become part of the criminal justice system.
+Launching in 2022, Pathways is the First Judicial District’s new diversion program that connects individuals who have committed low-level, non-violent crimes with the resources, treatment, and social support needed to address the underlying causes of their criminal behavior.
+Unlike the previous Adult Diversion Program, Pathways now also diverts defendants into programming before charges are filed and before they become part of the criminal justice system.

 In addition to the four diversion programs for adults, the First Judicial DA’s Office has three unique programs that are specifically tailored to youth, ages 10-17, engaging in criminal behavior.
 Learn more about these programs on our Juvenile Justice page.

 Offering an effective alternative to incarceration and the traditional criminal justice process, problem-solving courts use collaborative and innovative approaches to addressing the root causes of adult criminal behavior, including – addiction, mental health and combat-related issues specific to U.S. military veterans.
 Participants are sentenced to two years of probation and enrollment in a program.

 This program reduces individual and community harm by promoting rehabilitation through treatment, accountability and enhanced supervision.
 The court is available to high-risk and high-need adults who are eligible for probation on non-violent, felony offenses and meet clinical diagnostic criteria for substance dependence.